-We found 20+ top brands (including Nestle, Colgate and Quaker Oats) accused of carrying racist brands that are making a name or branding change due to racial bias (5 more are making other changes).
-Most of these changes come on the heels of the recent momentum of the Black Lives Matter movement which put a huge spotlight on racial bias.
+We found 20+ top brands (including Nestle, Colgate and Quaker Oats) accused of carrying racist brands that are making a name or branding change (5 more are making other changes).
+Many of these changes came on the heels of the Black Lives Matter movement which put a huge spotlight on racial bias.

 The types of accused racist brands include:

 - Product Name — examples: Aunt Jemima and Eskimo Pies are both brand names that will be changed